NBA Rumors: Suns Could Offer Dragan Bender, Josh Jackson, And T.J. Warren For John Wall, Per ‘Bleacher Report’

 Since the 2018 NBA offseason, the Phoenix Suns have been active on the trade market, searching for a starting-caliber point guard.
 After dealing Brandon Knight to the Houston Rockets, the Suns are left with three inexperienced floor generals — Ellie Okobo, Isaiah Canaan, and De’Anthony Melton — which forced them to use Devin Booker as their starting point guard.

 The Suns have inquired about Terry Rozier’s availability via trade, but the Boston Celtics showed no interest in trading their backup point guard.
-Luckily for the Suns, a superstar point guard is currently available on the trade market – John Wall of the Washington Wizards.
+Luckily for the Suns, a superstar point guard is currently available on the trade market: John Wall of the Washington Wizards.
 After an altercation involving four players and Coach Scott Brooks, the Wizards have made everyone on their roster available in trade discussions, according to Adrian Wojnarowski of ESPN.

 Dan Favale of Bleacher Report recently created multiple trade scenarios involving the Wizards.
 In the proposed trade deal that will send John Wall to Phoenix, Favale suggested that the Suns could offer a package including Dragan Bender, Josh Jackson, T.J.
 Warren, and a 2020 second-round pick.
-In return, the Suns will be receiving Wall and Kelly Oubre Jr. from the Wizards.
+In return, the Suns will be receiving Wall and Kelly Oubre, Jr. from the Wizards.
 The deal works on ESPN‘s NBA Trade Machine.

 “Defaulting to the Suns isn’t idiotproof logic.
 They have a vacancy at point guard, but a 28-year-old about to earn supermax money doesn’t fit the timeline of the Western Conference’s worst team.
 Then again, the Suns have not exactly spent the past few months emphasizing their rebuild.
 Trevor Ariza, 33, is second on the team in minutes per game, and they waived Shaquille Harrison to make room for the 38-year-old Jamal Crawford.
 Trading for an All-Star probably on the decline would be right up owner Robert Sarver’s alley.”